Trump urges reluctant Republicans to go higher on coronavirus relief

 Congress and the White House approved more than $3 trillion worth of coronavirus relief measures earlier this year.

-The Senate’s number two Republican John Thune, speaking after Trump’s tweet, said proposals should stay in a “realistic” range.
+The Senate’s number two Republican John Thune said on Wednesday proposals should stay in a “realistic” range.
 Noting the original $1 trillion Senate Republican plan, he said: “As you go upwards from there you start ... losing Republican support pretty quickly.”

-The approaching election increases the political stakes for both parties.
+The approaching elections increase the political stakes for Republicans and Democrats.
 Pelosi faces growing pressure from moderate House Democrats for more action on COVID-19 relief.
 Some of them welcomed Trump’s tweet on Wednesday, including Representative Max Rose, from a competitive congressional district in Staten Island, New York.

 Rose said leaders of both parties should “Stop the game, stop the stupidity and get to work” on a coronavirus aid plan.